 I’ve been hassled a little about my decision to guy such a small tower on my car.
 I sort of understand the dispute.
-But I’ll ask this simple question: If you were to put a 6-ft tower with three Yagis on the roof of your house and KNEW that it would be subjected to strong gale force winds every day, that is winds that exceed 47 mph or 75 kph, would YOU guy that small tower?
-I think most of you would answer YES.
+But I’ll ask this simple question: If you were to put a 6-ft tower with three Yagis on the roof of your house and KNEW that it would be subjected to routine earthquakes and strong gale force winds every day, that is winds that exceed 47 mph or 75 kph, would YOU guy that small tower?
+I think most would answer YES.
 This is a highway-driven vehicle.
-So, the tower is subjected to gale force winds every time it leaves the house and hurricane force winds every time I drive in excess of 74 mph or 119 kph on the highway.
+So, the tower is subjected to lateral forces and gale force winds every time it leaves the house; and hurricane force winds every time I drive in excess of 74 mph or 119 kph on the highway.
 Yes, guying this tower is prudent.

 Guying the tower to the rack itself would defeat the intent of adding attachment points.
 So, I knew I wanted to attach to the car’s body, but did not want to add any new mounting holes.
 I have a friend who uses a suction cup based rack to transport her bicycles.
 The system is by Seasucker, which was founded to support the boating community.
 I figured I’d buy some of their rear wheel supports and modify them to suit my needs.
 Little did I know that they have full line of attachment options for marine, camping, and overlanding applications.
 Their 6-inch cup with D-ring attachment develops 210 lbs (95 kg) of holding force and is perfect for my needs.
 Even at the angle of pull shown above, each cup can still hold ~100 lbs.